 As soon as you descend from The Hunch Backs, you can catch the first glimpse of Three Fathoms Cove, the body of water separating Ma On Shan and Sai Kung West Country Park.

-Continuing on the horse saddle of the Ma On Shan Hike
+Continue on the horse saddle of the Ma On Shan Hike

 As I mentioned earlier, the horse saddle part of the Ma On Shan Mountain is a narrow hiking trail that goes down and up several times across the mountain peaks.
+At the end of the last peak, you will reach Ma On Shan summit at 702m.

 Along the way, you will see views of Sai Kung when you look south.
 And you will see a narrow hiking trail leading you down the mountains.
 This is MacLehose Trail Section 4.
 And you will see Pyramid Hill, the pointy mountain at the end of a series of mountain peaks.